shakacode/shakacode-website/_posts/2015-11-26-success-the-shakacode-way.md

 > execution over the long term.
 24 hours of testing your capability to avoid
 > mistake and fatigue.
 Winning is almost incidental to that.

 For me, the joy of surfing is to compete with myself.
 The primary goal is to become **connected to the energy of the ocean**.
-It challenges you both at the physical level, as you need strength and agility to ride waves.
+It challenges you both at the physical and mental levels, as you need strength and agility to ride waves.
 It also challenges your judgment.
 Can you predict where the next wave will break?
 Are you the surfer best positioned for the next wave?
 What I love the most about surfing is the feeling that the learning process never ends.
 A combination of